ibm-cloud-docs/vmwaresolutions/vmonic/understand-responsib.md

 * Replicating data and configuration to the disaster recovery environment
 * Fail over on disaster events

-### Disaster recovery for VMware Solutions Shared
+### Disaster recovery for VMware Shared
 {: #understand-responsib-disaster-recovery-shared}

-The following table describes the responsibilities that are related to disaster recovery for VMware Solutions Shared.
+The following table describes the responsibilities that are related to disaster recovery for VMware Shared.

 | Task | {{site.data.keyword.IBM_notm}} responsibilities | Your responsibilities |
 |:---- |:----------------------------------------------- |:--------------------- |